-This surgery is for kidney cancer.
-The kidney and its surrounding fat is removed to achieve cure.
-This can be done either with open surgery or laparoscopic / robotic method, the choice depending on the site and size of the tumour.
-Laparoscopic / robotic method has the advantage of smaller incisions and faster recovery.
+This is the removal of the whole kidney for the indication of either cancer, infection or non-function.
+The kidney and its surrounding fat is removed.
+This can be done either with open surgery or laparoscopic / robotic method, Laparoscopic / robotic method has the advantage of smaller incisions, less pain and faster recovery.

 Nephrectomy surgery takes 3 to 4 hours to do.
-Hospital stay is 5 days on average, and shorter for laparoscopic method because of less wound pain.
+Hospital stay is 5 days on average, but shorter for laparoscopic method.

-- urine leak.
-This applies to partial nephrectomy if the collecting system repair was not water-tight.
+- urine leak from kidney defect.
+This applies if a partial nephrectomy was done and if the collecting system was not properly repaired

 - numbness below the wound site.
 This is due to cut nerves and more common with open surgery.
 It can take a few months to recover.